 Production of the book came into the industrial age in 1440 with the invention of the movable type printing press by Johan Fust, Peter Schoffer and Johannes Gutenberg.
 Books were no longer a single object reproduced or written by request but were now a publication enterprise.
 The cost of producing books was lowered significantly, this, in turn, increased the distribution of books.

 Printing presses were set up in rapid succession throughout Central and Western Europe.
 Barely 30 years after the publication of the 42-line Bible, the Netherlands featured printing shops in 21 cities and towns.
 Germany and Italy each had shops in about 40 towns at that time. by 1500, 8 million books had been produced by 1000 printing presses throughout Western Europe.
 Fast forward 50 years and the city of Geneva had over 300 printing presses and booksellers alone.
 By the sixteenth-century, book printing was in the order of between 150 and 200 million copies.

-Book Printing in the Rest of the world
+History of Book Printing in the Rest of the world

 The establishment of trade links through the West and east sea routes greatly facilitated the global spread of Gutenberg-style printing.
 In the Americas, the first extra-European print shop was founded in Mexico City in 1544.
 Soon after this, a ship carrying a printing press left Portugal setting sail to Abyssinia with the purpose of helping missionary work in Abyssinia.
 Circumstances prevented this printing press from leaving India, and consequently, printing was initiated in the country.

 North America saw the adoption of the Gutenberg printing press by Elias Boudinot a Cherokee Indian who published the tribe’s first newspaper, the Cherokee Phoenix, from 1828.